Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors: Introduction

 In addition, we will apply our algorithm to both Gaussian stationary noise and the more realistic LDC-2a dataset \footnote{\url{https://lisa-ldc.lal.in2p3.fr/challenge2a}}.
 The latter presents multi-source confusion from numerous \acp{GB} and \acp{MBHB}.
 We will analyze how foreground noise and multi-source confusion affect the significance of \acp{MBHB}.
 This analysis can offer insights for future advanced ground-based \ac{GW} detectors, which may also face this issue.

 This paper is organized as follows: Section~\ref{sec:back} gives an overview of the theoretical background of significance and its evaluation.
 In Section~\ref{sec:result}, we analyze both the simulated Gaussian noise data and the LDC-2a Sangria dataset separately.
 Finally, Section~\ref{sec:summary} summarizes the entire work.
 Appendix~\ref{sec:GWdetectors} provides a brief introduction to future space-based \ac{GW} detectors.
-Appendix~\ref{sec:waveform} presents the \ac{MBHB} waveforms used in this work.